skydome/terraform-kubernetes-mongodb/README.md

 # terraform-kubernetes-mongodb
 MongoDB on Kubernetes

-Tested on GKE but it should work for any kubernetes cluster given the right terraform-provider-kubernetes setup.
+Tested on GKE and AKS but it should work for any kubernetes cluster given the right terraform-provider-kubernetes setup.

 ## Inputs